mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 bitbake-layers add-layer ../meta-mender/meta-mender-demo
 bitbake-layers add-layer ../oe-meta-go
 ```

+!!!
+The meta-mender-demo is for testing/demoing, and is not appropriate if you are building for production devices.
+Please go to the section about [building for production](../Building-for-production) to see the difference between demo builds and production builds.

 Finally, you need to incorporate the layer specific to your board.
 Mender currently comes with two supported boards: vexpress-qemu and beaglebone, residing in `meta-mender/meta-mender-qemu` and `meta-mender/meta-mender-beaglebone`, respectively.
 Other boards may also exist that are contributed by the community, or you may need to create a board specific layer yourself for your particular hardware.